dev-coder2/Fake-News-Classifier-Using-LSTM/README.md

-# Fake News Classification using One-Hot Embedding and LSTM
+# Fake News Classification with LSTM

-This project implements a **fake news classification** model using **One-Hot Embedding** and **Long Short-Term Memory (LSTM)**.
-The model classifies news articles as real or fake based on their content.
-We preprocess the data by tokenizing the text and applying stemming techniques.
+This project uses **LSTM** for classifying news articles as real or fake.
+It involves **tokenization**, **stemming**, and **one-hot encoding** of text data, followed by an **embedding layer** to convert the one-hot vectors into dense word representations.
+The model is trained with an **LSTM layer** to achieve high accuracy.

 ## Project Overview

-The objective of this project is to create a robust model that can accurately predict whether a news article is real or fake.
-We use various techniques including **one-hot embedding**, **LSTM**, **tokenization**, and **stemming**.
+The goal of this project is to build a model capable of distinguishing fake news articles from real ones.
+The model leverages **tokenization**, **stemming**, and **LSTM** to process and classify text data.

 ## Dataset

-- **Dataset**: The dataset used for this project comes from the Kaggle competition "Fake News Detection."
+- **Dataset**: The dataset used for this project is from the Kaggle competition, "Fake News Detection."
-- **Description**: The dataset contains a collection of news articles with labels indicating whether the article is real or fake.
+- **Description**: The dataset consists of news articles with labels indicating whether they are real or fake.

 ## Key Techniques

-1. **One-Hot Encoding**: The text data is transformed into one-hot encoded vectors to represent each word uniquely.
+1. **Tokenization**: Breaking the text data into individual words.
-2. **Tokenization**: The text is split into words and preprocessed for model input.
-3. **Stemming**: Words are reduced to their root form, e.g., "running" becomes "run."
+2. **Stemming**: Reducing words to their root form (e.g., "running" becomes "run").
+3. **One-Hot Encoding**: Converting text data into binary vectors for each word.
+4. **Embedding Layer**: Converting one-hot encoded vectors into dense word embeddings.
-4. **LSTM**: We use LSTM (Long Short-Term Memory) layers for sequence processing and to capture dependencies over time in the text data.
+5. **LSTM**: Using a Long Short-Term Memory model to capture long-term dependencies in text.